Holusion/node-thumbnail-manager/README.md

 - Periodicity
   - Clean everything on start, then keep unused thumbnails until next restart
+  - Periodically clean thumbnails
-  - Periodically clean thumbnails, limiting the amount of time spent doing it
+  - limit the amount of time spent doing cleanup on each start (if a thousand files have changed...)
 - Restrictivity
   - keep thumbnails that doesn't have a valid URI key
   - delete oldest / least used thumbnails